Hyp3r12/PoE2Watch/README.md

 ## What Is PoE2Watch?

+PoE2Watch is a Discord bot I started building because I kept wondering if anything sold while I was away.

-PoE2Watch watches your completed Path of Exile 2 sale history, sends Discord notifications when items sell, stores your trade history locally in SQLite, and turns those sales into useful stats, insights, goals, and setup health checks.
+While it is running on your machine, it checks your completed Path of Exile 2 sales, posts Discord notifications when it finds new ones, and keeps a local SQLite history for stats, top sales, goals, and search.

-It is built for players who want to know when the trade tab finally did something useful.

 Sometimes one trade is all it takes to get a build moving again.
 A good sale can mean the next upgrade, the next craft, or just a reason to log back in with a plan instead of staring at your stash.

-Until official GGG OAuth support is confirmed, PoE2Watch stays local-first and self-hosted.
-Your session stays on your machine, and the app only watches your own completed sale history.
+Until official GGG OAuth support is confirmed, PoE2Watch stays self-hosted.
+Your session stays on your machine, and the app only checks your own completed sale history.

+**Tags:** `#PoE2` `#PathOfExile2` `#DiscordBot` `#TradeTracking` `#SelfHosted`

 ---